An aperiodic tile with edge-to-edge orientational matching rules: Abstract

 \section{Abstract}

 We present a single, connected tile which can tile the plane but only non-periodically.
 The tile is hexagonal with edge markings, which impose simple rules as to how adjacent tiles are allowed to meet across edges.
 The first of these rules is a standard matching rule, that certain decorations match across edges.
 The second condition is a new type of matching rule, which allows tiles to meet only when certain decorations in a particular orientation are given the opposite charge.
-This forces the tiles to form a hierarchy of triangles, following a central idea of the Socolar--Taylor tiling.
+This forces the tiles to form a hierarchy of triangles, following a central idea of the Socolar--Taylor tilings.
 However, the new edge-to-edge orientational matching rule forces this structure in a very different way, which allows for a surprisingly simple proof of aperiodicity.
+We show that the hull of all tilings satisfying our rules is uniquely ergodic and that almost all tilings in the hull belong to a minimal core of tilings generated by substitution.
+Identifying tilings which are charge-flips of each other, these tilings are shown to have pure point dynamical spectrum and a regular model set structure.